zuixjs/cdnjs/CONTRIBUTING.md

 cdnjs will host any production version of any JavaScript (JS) or Cascading Style Sheets (CSS) library, subject to appropriate licence permissions.

 cdnjs will host JS, CSS, SWF and library image files.
 Note: cdnjs does not currently serve HTML or PHP files.

+New libraries should have some indicator of popularity (e.g., GitHub stars or watchers) and purpose (e.g., a jQuery plugin to display images).

+cdnjs maintainers and peer-reviewers need to know the origin of new libraries and updates (i.e., where you downloaded the files from).

 ## 2. Configure auto-update